aacister/VolotopiaApi/README.md

 # VolotopiaApi
-Volotopia Service API - ExpressJS router and Mongoose object modeling layer; using Node
+Volotopia Service API - NodeJS, ExpressJS router, Mongoose object modeling layer, Passport authentication (local and Google oauth), JWT authorization with bCrypt hashing

 This is the API used by Volotopia website client